neam/docker-stack/README.md

-DNA Project Base - Docker Toolkit
+Docker PHP Toolkit
 =================================

-Toolkit for maintaining a Docker-based "one-process-per-container" PHP-FPM/Nginx stack for 12-factor-apps.
+Toolkit for maintaining a Docker-based "one-process-per-container" PHP-FPM/Nginx stack for 12-factor PHP apps.

 Includes:
- * The Dockerfile for the neam/dna-project-docker-base image
  * Boilerplate files to include in your 12-factor app
  * PHP-FPM an Nginx server configuration generator for generating configuration based on your composer.json
+ * The Dockerfile for the `neam/docker-php-toolkit-app-source-code-container-base` image
  * Some potentially useful shell scripts

 # Installation